mojojojoe/mojojojoe.github.io/_posts/2022-04-15-analysing-companies.md

-With the great rotation from growth to value stocks, it may be an opportune time for the novice to pick up some tips when he finds what he thinks may be a good company to invest in.
+With the great rotation from growth to value stocks, it may be an opportune time for the novice stock chooser to pick up some tips when, after reading the news, he believes he has spotted a trend in a sector that is promising for growth and wishes to buy shares in a company.
 If he is astutute he will go ahead and analyse the financial statements and company history.
+I can't recount how often I have made very expensive mistakes by insufficiently researching a stock pick.

 But where does the novice start?